AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 because we will not need

-this quantity in the next, we did not lead it into the equations of motion
+this quantity in the next, we did not introduce

 We will not perform a general analysis of